 In contrast with the normal stand alone mpost command, there is no implied 'input' at the start of the first chunk.
+When no string is passed to the execute function, there will still be one triggered because it then expects input from the terminal and you can emulate that channel with the callback you provide.

-12.1.4 finish
+12.2.4 finish